autorope/donkeydocs/docs/guide/host_pc/setup_windows.md

 * Optionally Install Tensorflow GPU - only for NVidia Graphics cards

-If you have an NVidia card, you should update to the lastest drivers and [install Cuda SDK](https://www.tensorflow.org/install/gpu#windows_setup).
+If you have an NVidia card, you should update to the latest drivers and [install Cuda SDK](https://www.tensorflow.org/install/gpu#windows_setup).

 ```bash
 pip install tensorflow-gpu==2.2.0